In 2017-18, the Academy undertook a horizon scanning project to identify key areas of scientific research and innovation

-The Academy of Medical sciences is hosting a series of half-day workshops to explore further the key areas identified in our horizon scanning survey responses.
-These workshops will aim to facilitate forward thinking and dynamic discussions between Fellows, early career researchers, and collaborators from beyond the medical sciences.
+The Academy of Medical sciences hosted a series of half-day workshops for forward thinking and dynamic discussions between Fellows, early career researchers, and collaborators from beyond the medical sciences.

 The Academy’s horizon scanning project has a strong focus on regional engagement of our Fellowship and collaborators across the UK.
-In keeping with this, the six half-day workshops are being held throughout the country, with support from our Regional Champions.
+In keeping with this, the six half-day workshops were held throughout the country, with support from our Regional Champions.
 Participants were not expected to be experts in specific areas of research – instead we welcomed the diversity of opinion people bring by approaching discussions from a range of backgrounds, particularly as we explore wider societal impacts and expectations.